it-amanuens/rodatraden/README.md

 5. Since this is for local development, not much has to be changed.
 However, the variable `DATABASES` has to be changed to suit your setup.
 Django supports a myriad of databases.
-This project is configured for MySQL, and a guide of how to setup local MySQL-server can be found [here](https://dev.mysql.com/doc/mysql-getting-started/en/).
+This project is configured for MySQL, and a guide of how to setup a local MySQL-server can be found [here](https://dev.mysql.com/doc/mysql-getting-started/en/).

 6. After your database is setup, change the settings in the `settings.py` file